Quiahn/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
+## Intro
+This is a single page application that allows users play Tic Tac Toe Locally with a friend.
+This app was built using bootstrap, sass, and jquery.
+With a backend that was built by general assembly.

-##
+## How To Start
-This app allows you to play a game of tic-tac-toe with your friend locally.
-You first have to create an account then sign in.
-Once you are signed in you press the new game button then start playing!
+First the user has to create an account then the user will need to log in.
+After that the user will need to create a game.
+Once those steps are done the user will be able to play

 ## User Stories
 ### As a user: